ibm-cloud-docs/vsrx/readiness_errors.md

 {: #error-1158}

 The vSRX security nat configuration includes an invalid network address range.
 Specify a valid network IP range using CIDR notation and retry.

+## Error 1159
+{: #error-1159}

+The vSRX configuration includes a reference to an ssl certificate in the `system services rest https` config.
+Certs can not be migrated during an upgrade.
+Deactivate the reference using `deactivate system services rest https`, retry, and re-activate and re-import the certificate after the upgrade completes.

+## Error 1160
+{: #error-1160}

+The vSRX configuration includes a `security idp sensor-configuration packet-log total-memory` reference.
+This causes issues during an upgrade.
+Remove the reference and retry.

 ## Warning 1176
 {: #warning-1176}